Byberry, Philadelphia: History

 A township in the extreme northeastern part of the County of Philadelphia; bounded on the east and northeast by Poquessing Creek and Bucks County; on the northwest by Montgomery County; and on the west and southwest by the Township of Moreland.

 Its greatest length was estimated at 5 mi; its greatest breadth, 2+1/2 mi; area, 4.700 acre.
 The area was originally settled in the mid-17th century by Swedes.
 In 1675, four young, single brothers, Nathaniel, Thomas, Daniel and William Walton, arrived at Newcastle from England and, having first prospected the land in the neighborhood of the Delaware River, chose this area along the Poquessing Creek to settle.
 They gave it the name Byberry, in honor of their native town, near Bristol, in England.

 They were joined after the arrival of the ship Welcome in 1682, by Giles and Joseph Knight, John Carver, John Hart, Richard Collett and their families, and others.
 Byberry was the birthplace of Benjamin Rush, a signer of the Declaration of Independence.

-The township was established at a very early date after the coming of William Penn.
-It contained very few villages at the time of consolidation, and was the most rural of all the townships of Philadelphia County.
+The township was consolidated and established soon after the arrival of William Penn.
+Byberry Township initially consisted only of a few villages, and was the most rural of all the townships of Philadelphia County.
 Byberry Crossroads, once called Plumbsock, and Knightsville were the principal villages.